droidlife/online-compiler-api/README.md

 3. Go to the root of the code directory where the Dockerfile is located and build the docker image by running <br>
   `docker build -t <image_name> .`

-4. Open config.py and set the base parameters: <br>
+4. Open config.py and set the base parameters:

    * <b>DOCKER_IMAGE</b> :  The name of the docker image created
    * <b>LOCAL_DIR</b> : The path of the local directory needed to save the code.

+# Execution

+1. Run the django development server by running the command<br>
+   `python manage.py runserver`